The Face Creams That Just Might Get You Carded Again, According to Derms

 Other antioxidants: Antioxidants like polyphenols, ferulic acid, and ubiquinone (coenzyme Q10) work to protect the skin against free radicals.

-It sure does!
-Jackson says post-menopausal skin is drier and needs more moisture, so you'll want to choose hydrating products.
-For dry skin, opt for bakuchiol instead of retinols, cream with peptide complexes, or niacinamide to promote collagen.
+Jackson also adds that post-menopausal skin is drier and needs more moisture, so you'll want to choose hydrating products.
+Those with dry skin should also opt for bakuchiol instead of retinols, a cream with peptide complexes, or niacinamide to promote collagen.
 Other hydrating and nourishing ingredients include ceramides, glycerin, hyaluronic acid, and dimethicone—these repair the skin barrier, too.

 For oily skin, Gmyrek cautions that some antioxidants are oils (like vitamin E oil), which can occlude pores and cause breakouts.
 Look for oil-free products and prioritize serums and lotions over creams.

-And if you have sensitive skin, Jackson recommends avoiding products with fragrance.
-Niacinamide can calm and soothe skin.
-When first using the product, apply in small amounts to limited areas of the face to gauge sensitivity.
+And if you have sensitive skin, Jackson also recommends avoiding products with fragrance.
+When first using a product, apply in small amounts to limited areas of the face to gauge sensitivity.
 Dry and sensitive skin types will want to opt for cream-based products, which can help your skin's moisture barrier, which can sometimes be disrupted by anti-aging ingredients like retinol, says board-certified dermatologist Joyce Imahiyerobo-Ip, MD, FAAD, owner of Vibrant Dermatology and Skin Bar MD in the greater Boston area.

 How and when you apply the product also makes a big difference: